Oluwafunmilol/Portfolio/README.md

 My portfolio.

 ## Instruction
-Name and age in years will be required to fill this form and all field must be inputed.
+Click the buttons and navigation bar to access all pages.
+Forms and all field must be inputed.

 # Project screenshoot
 ![This is an alt text](/assets/images/Captureportfolio.PNG "This is a sample logo")